Robin Murray (economist): Fordism and Post-Fordism

-Murray has been credited with the introduction to British debate of ‘Post-Fordism’ – and in particular its application to building a progressive, socially democratic state.
-Although the genesis of the concept is credited to the regulation school of French economists, Murray primarily drew upon the ideas of the American economists Michael J. Piore and Charles Sabel, who saw a ‘Second Industrial Divide as flexible specialization began to replace mass production, as well as upon the work of Michael Best on Japan and the industrial districts in Northern Italy.
-Writing on the subject in the 1980s, at a time when Keynesian macro-economic policies appeared to have run their course, Murray viewed both the Thatcherite imposition of rational choice models onto the British public sector and the Soviet system as outdated expressions of Fordism – characterised by centralised but fragmented organisation, standardised processes, hierarchical management, deskilled labour and passive end users.
-Furthermore, building upon his practical experience at the Greater London council (GLC), he observed that dynamic and innovative businesses had moved on: car factories in Japan, industrial districts of Italy and the new high tech enterprises of Silicon Valley were all adopting more nimble and flexible strategies, focusing on skills, innovation and participation.
+Murray has been credited with the introduction to British debate of "Post-Fordism".
+While the concept is credited to the regulation school of French economists, he drew primarily on the ideas of Michael J. Piore and Charles Sabel, who saw a "Second Industrial Divide" as flexible specialization began to replace mass production; as well as on the work of Michael Best on Japan and the industrial districts in Northern Italy.
+Writing in the 1980s, Murray viewed both the Thatcherite imposition of rational choice models onto the British public sector and the Soviet system as outdated expressions of Fordism.
+Building upon his practical experience at the GLC, he observed that dynamic and innovative businesses had moved on: car factories in Japan, industrial districts of Italy and Silicon Valley were all adopting more nimble and flexible strategies, focusing on skills, innovation and participation.